 Anny and I bonded over being the rejects of the group.
-Our siblings weren’t interested and made us sit at the “baby table” which was basically a table with a highchair and one baby.
+Our siblings weren’t interested and made us sit at the “baby-table” which was basically one table with a highchair and a baby.
 We soon realised we had much more fun without them (after all, we now had our own small person to bully) and alas, it was the start of a new era.

 I was 4 or 5 when I met Anny.
-Our friendship was unique because she was two years above me in school and unlike my other friends, we began to heavily depend on each other.
-By the time we were 11 we were inseparable, spending all our weekends, holidays and even weekdays together.
-When we were apart we would call each other just to sit there in silence and still feel connected.
+Our friendship was unique because she was 2 years above me in school and unlike my other friends, we were rarely ever apart.
+By 11 we were inseparable, spending all our weekends, holidays and free time together.
+When we weren’t together physically, we would call each other just to sit in silence.

-Anny and I became each others life reference and loved each other completely.
-We were constantly getting in trouble for being loud; we would laugh until we cried and make up wild stories.
+We became each others point of reference and loved each other completely.
+Constantly in trouble for being loud, we would laugh until we cried and make up wild stories.
 We argued a lot too.
-I think I dominated the friendship with my loudness, whilst Anny was more shy and reserved.
-I had no qualms revealing my anger which meant my outbursts caused her pain.
-This pattern grew followed into adulthood because we never quite learnt how to hear each other; we never got to the root of what was truly bothering us…
+I think I dominated the friendship with my boldness, whilst Anny was more shy and reserved.
+I had no qualms revealing my anger and quite often my outbursts would cause her pain.
+We developed a pattern which followed us into adulthood; we never quite learnt how to hear each other or get to the root of what was bothering us.

-Anny went through everything with me: we shared a grunge-phase, urban-phase, our first kiss, first beer, first joint, first fight, first boyfriend, first breakup, first holiday, first rave and even first adult movie (when we accidentally strolled into a screening of Ali G and missed Russell Crowe’s A Beautiful Mind – yessss)!
+Anny went through every “first” with me: a grunge-phase, an urban-phase, first kiss, first beer, first joint, first fight, first boyfriend, first breakup, first holiday, first rave and first adult movie (when we accidentally-on-purpose strolled into a screening of Ali G and missed Russell Crowe’s A Beautiful Mind).

 Over the years we’ve collected so many hand-made cards, filled with private childhood jokes.
 We went from from kids, to teens, to adults and I honestly can’t think of a single person who knows my history better than she does.
 And that’s because she is my history.
 There was even a time when our parents felt we should spend less time together, so we pretended we had other friends to visit (yeah right) and spent the night on the train.
 14 years of age, I remember being so tired that when when we reached the last stop my shoe came off and almost left with it.